 Family perspectives are an important and complex topic to discuss during the informed consent process for genomics studies.
 If individual research results are returned as part of the study, an individual may effectively become the gatekeeper for information that could have both positive and negative implications for his or her biologically-related family members.
 Depending on the study design, genomics research results about an individual's current or future health risk may be relevant to family members.
 For example, learning about a relative's genomic results could influence someone's decision to get tested themselves, or it could impact reproductive decision-making.
 Genomics research results may also reveal unexpected information about family relationships, such as the presence of misattributed paternity or adoptive relationships where a biological relationship was previously assumed.
 When relevant, researchers should plan how to manage such information, and participants should be informed about the circumstances under which such information would and would not be disclosed to them or to family members.
-For more information on the return of results, see the Return of results and Incidental Findings to participants section.
+For more information on the return of results, see the Return of Results and Incidental Findings to Participants section.

 For genomics research that requires recruiting multiple family members, researchers often ask participants to identify family members eligible for study participation (i.e., requesting family histories with names and contact information, and participants' help to initiate contact with relatives).
 This sort of family recruitment raises ethical issues about how to recruit families while minimizing unwelcome intrusions and undue pressure upon family members to enroll in genetic or genomic studies.
 The IRB should determine the appropriateness of the recruitment plan and decisions about the timing of informed consent for family members.

 Although deceased individuals are not considered to be research subjects under the Common Rule, there are consent-relevant considerations related to the ongoing use of samples and data from deceased participants.
-Because HIPAA protects confidentiality for 50 years after death, use of a deceased individual's identifiable data for research would require next-of-kin authorization for any information covered by HIPAA.
+Because the Health Insurance Portability and Accountability Act (HIPAA) protects confidentiality for 50 years after death, use of a deceased individual's identifiable data for research would require next-of-kin authorization for any information covered by HIPAA.
 The results of post-mortem genomics research analyses may be clinically relevant to surviving family members, raising questions about whether those family members should be informed that the research on their deceased relative's samples, genomic data, and health information is ongoing, whether they should be informed of these results, and when an individual's confidentiality should be protected after his or her death.
 If appropriate to the study, recruited participants can be asked explicitly at the time of informed consent whether, and with whom, their post-mortem results of clinical relevance should be shared, and any authorization to disclose protected health information should be documented according to HIPAA requirements.

 Before joining the study, you may want to consider discussing your plans and this study with your family members.